14th Army Corps (Russian Federation)

 The corps is located in Murmansk Oblast, with its headquarters in the city of Murmansk.

 Formation

 The corps was formed in April 2017, and is assigned to perform tasks in the Arctic.
 The corps consists of two Arctic motorized rifle brigades, whose personnel are trained in ski warfare, the use of reindeer and dog sleds, and the construction of igloos.
 The corps' service members deploy as part of the coastal troops of the Northern Military District.
 They take part in competitions of the Army-2020 exhibitions and carry out winter training at the battalion and divisional tactical levels with live-fire exercises.

-Parts of the corps, notably its 200th Separate Motor Rifle Brigade and 80th Arctic Motor Rifle Brigade, took part in the 2022 Russian invasion of Ukraine.
+Parts of the corps, notably its 200th Separate Motor Rifle Brigade and 80th Arctic Motor Rifle Brigade, took part in the Russian invasion of Ukraine.
+A unit of the corps was reported to be operating in the areas of Sumy, Okhtyrka, and Poltava in late February 2022.